Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 *"A moment of valour shines brightest agaisnt a backdrop of despair"*

 - Whenever you or an ally within 30 ft. of you (provided the ally can see you) makes a D20 Test, it can roll a d4 and add the number rolled to the result.
 - Conditions such as *charmed* or *frightened* that affects an ally that can see you within 30 ft. of you are supressed.
-When the creature is beyond 30ft. of you or can’t see you, any suppressed effect immediately resumes, provided that its duration has not expired in the meantime.
+When the creature is beyond 30ft. of you or can't see you, any suppressed effect immediately resumes, provided that its duration has not expired in the meantime.

 ### Focused